-In order to calculate yield-to-call the bond is assumed to be held until its first viable call date, $T_c$ .
-The first viable call date is the first call date that is later than the settlement date $d_s$ .
-The bond is redeemed at $T_c$ for the corresponding strike price, K (Note that K is a dirty price and includes accrued interest up to $T_c$ ).
+To calculate yield-to-call the bond is assumed to be held until its first viable call date, T_c .
+The first viable call date is the first call date that is later than the settlement date d_s .
+The bond is redeemed at T_c for the corresponding strike price, K (Note that K is a dirty price and includes accrued interest up to T_c).
 In this case the yield is calibrated using: